Epic Strategies for Building Self-Esteem in Tweens

 These additional sources of support offer different perspectives and can provide guidance and validation that complements what parents provide.
 It’s also beneficial for tweens to have positive peer relationships.

-However, parents need to allow tweens to form these relationships organically, rather than forcing them, to ensure they feel a sense of autonomy and competence.
-A rich tapestry of supportive relationships can create a strong safety net for tweens, helping them navigate the complexities of this developmental stage with greater confidence and self-assurance.
+However, parents need to allow tweens to form these relationships naturally.
+This approach ensures they feel a sense of autonomy.
+It also helps them develop a sense of competence.
+A rich tapestry of supportive relationships can create a strong safety net for tweens.

 Let Them Fail Often